EMEASO23/latin102/quiz2.md

 - Quem is accusative singular because it is acting as the direct object of the clause Hercules killed

-5. Nessus gave Deianira a vial of blood, **which** poisoned Hercules.
+5. Nessus gave Deianira a vial of blood, by **which** Hercules was poisoned.

 - quo
 - Antecedent = vial, neuter sing